radibkabir-collab/Django-Poll-App/README.md

 # Django Poll App

 A simple polling application built with Django.
-Users can create polls, vote on them, and view results in real-time.
+Users can create or update polls, vote on them, and view results in real-time.

 ## Tech Stack